Overview & Career Outcomes

 In this course, students undertake comprehensive research projects under the direction of a faculty mentor.
 The project is an intensive study based on action research models from the behavioral sciences enabling the student to demonstrate the mastery of the concepts, ideas, knowledge, and insights implicit in the Master of Science in Management curriculum.
 No later than the semester preceding the undertaking of the Research Project, the student should present to the designated faculty mentor a two-page summary of the proposed research.
 Each student makes a public and professional presentation of their Capstone Project findings.
 This course is taken during the student's final graduate semester.

-Candidates seeking admission to Lasell University's MS in Project Management must hold a bachelor's degree from an accredited institution.
+Candidates seeking admission to Lasell University's Master of Science in Project Management must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required for admission.
-The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand, or Canada.
-All other applicants must submit a TOEFL/IELTS score.

 Admission Requirements Checklist: